nuxt/nuxt/docs/3.api/1.composables/use-router.md

 # `useRouter`

-The [`useRouter`](/docs/api/composables/use-router)  composable returns the router instance and must be called in a setup function, plugin, or route middleware.
+The [`useRouter`](/docs/api/composables/use-router)  composable returns the router instance and must be called in a [Nuxt context](https://nuxt.com/docs/guide/going-further/nuxt-app#the-nuxt-context) scope.

 Within the template of a Vue component, you can access the router using `$router` instead.